Detaching and Attaching Databases

 The database cannot be detached unless the session is terminated.
 For more information, see Removing Database Mirroring.

 The database is suspect.
-In SQL Server 2005, a suspect database cannot be detached; before you can detach it, you must put it into emergency mode.
+In SQL Server 2005 and later versions, a suspect database cannot be detached; before you can detach it, you must put it into emergency mode.
 For more information about how to put a database into emergency mode, see ALTER DATABASE (Transact-SQL).